Museum, Training Center, Events & Meeting Space

 From the paint on the walls to the exhibits being assembled, every detail is part of bringing to life the legacy of Black Cowboys and Indigenous horsemen and women and celebrating the fearless story of Mary “Stagecoach Mary” Fields.

 What starts as sketches, research, and pieces of history gradually comes together to tell a much bigger story.
-Every exhibit we’re preparing for the Mary Fields Horse & Heritage Museum is part of reclaiming a legacy.
+Every exhibit we’ve prepared for the Mary Fields Horse & Heritage Museum is part of reclaiming a legacy.